EnzoKACI/Rockets_map/README.md

 # Rockets_map
 Mapping previous and upcoming launches based on the Data parsed from the API built by The Space Devs

+Built this small dashboard to discover the R programming language and Shiny framework.
+Main tasks were: parsing the API, processing the data into tidy formats, building the visualisations (plots and maps) then implementing these in a reactive Shiny app.
+Had memory issues with updating the "upcoming launches map" because InvalidateLater method needs to be coupled with a "garbage collector" system so we don't "clear markers" every seconds to update the countdowns (thus causing flickers).

 First page is a map of all the previous launches in history reported in the dataset built thanks to the API from www.thespacedevs.com .
 Panel on the side lets the user change the year and explore the launches for each selection plus it displays statistics about the success rate and the number of launches